logdna/logdna-agent-v2/docs/OPENSHIFT.md

 ### Enabling Journald on the Node

-Follow OpenShifts documentation for [enabling Journald on your nodes](https://docs.openshift.com/container-platform/4.6/logging/config/cluster-logging-systemd.html).
+Follow OpenShift's documentation for [enabling Journald on your nodes](https://docs.openshift.com/container-platform/4.6/logging/config/cluster-logging-systemd.html).

 ### Enabling Journald Monitoring on the Agent